chlorm/kratos/README.md

 * Allow user defined color scheme
 * Add color mapping between terminals color levels (e.g. 1/4/8/16/88/256)
 	+ Should generate a file with the colors at each level that is sourced by the loader at shell init
+* Avoid any instances of loops iterating through arrays at runtime